istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 No resources found.
 {{< /text >}}

 Last but not least, verify that there are no destination rules that apply on our example services.
-It can be done by checking the `host:` value of existing destination rules and make sure they are not match.
+It can be done by checking the `host:` value of existing destination rules and make sure they do not match.
 For example:
 {{< text bash >}}
 $ kubectl get destinationrules.networking.istio.io --all-namespaces -o yaml | grep "host:"
     host: istio-policy.istio-system.svc.cluster.local
     host: istio-telemetry.istio-system.svc.cluster.local
 {{< /text >}}

-> Depends on Istio version, you may see destination rules for hosts other than these.
+> Depending on Istio version, you may see destination rules for hosts other than these.
 However, there should be none with host in `foo`, `bar`, `legacy` namespace, nor is the match-all wildcard `*`

 ## Enabling mutual TLS globally